dominikjung42/AIAlgorithmsAndApplications/README.md

 11 | Building Productive AI-based Information Systems

 For each unit, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!
 Also take a look at the lecture syllabus for further course information.

+The related course recordings are online available in my youtube channel (see <a href="https://www.youtube.com/channel/UC_N9SzvxPS7uYNMWnd6Yn0w" target="_blank">here</a>).

 Main literature recommendations for this course are:
 * Géron, A. Hands-on machine learning with Scikit-Learn and TensorFlow: concepts, tools, and techniques to build intelligent systems